giuliamartino/dpp-project/README.md

 # dpp-project
-Project for Data Protection and Privacy
+Project for Data Protection and Privacy - Time Series Anonymization with (k,P)-anonymity